Robert Shaw (poet): Life

-From 1968 to 1972 he was Lecturer at The University of Southampton.
-In 1972 he became a freelance, returning to Yorkshire, to the Pennine village of Haworth where his wife, the studio-potter Anne Shaw, had set up Haworth Pottery.
+From 1968 to 1972, he was Lecturer at The University of Southampton.
+In 1972, he became a freelance, returning to Yorkshire, to the Pennine village of Haworth where his wife, the studio-potter Anne Shaw, had set up Haworth Pottery.

-Shaw toured Britain, from the Isle of Wight to Pitlochry, giving "readings" of his poems, sometimes with jazz.
+Shaw toured Britain giving "readings" of his poems, sometimes with jazz.
 He also reviewed, wrote for television and radio, contributed literary criticism and edited The Yorkshire Review for the regional arts association.
 The magazine was reviewed by Robert Nye in The Times as "distinguished" with "an attractive catholicity".
 His summary dismissal, without notice, followed his rejection of contributions from two members of the controlling Literature Panel.

-His creative attachments included the USA's Northwest University, new towns, community projects and academic institutions.
-From 1992 to 2011 his creative energies were diverted to playing jazz, spending long periods performing in France, Spain and the Irish Republic.

 Poetry and jazz

 Shaw's first poems were published in periodicals while a student at Leeds.
 However, becoming involved in the late fifties and early sixties, in anti-nuclear protest, with the Committee of 100 and Campaign for Nuclear Disarmament, with his wife, Anne Shaw, a Civil Disobedience activist who illegally distributed the government's secret Spies for Peace document, he did not resume literary work again until 1965.